eparadis/portfolio/content/portfolio/sharedna.md

 ## Participant recruitment

-Our clients had previous contact with a group of interested participants who had already had recieved actual genetic test results in another research project.
+Our clients had previous contact with a group of interested participants who had already had received actual genetic test results in another research project.
 We contacted these participants and organized in-person usability tests with them.
 We also created a general population survey to better understand the general reaction towards to concept of the app: sharing genetic test results using a mobile phone.

 ## Study design

 We designed the usability study to begin with installation of the application, including the discovery process.
 The participant was then given a set of tasks to perform in the application.
-A post-study questionaire was also given to the participants.
+A post-study questionnaire was also given to the participants.

 A general population survey inquired about mobile technology experience, prior interest in genetic testing, and attitudinal questions around medical information privacy.